suitcss/suit/packages/components-test/README.md

 ## Testing

-Install [Node](http://nodejs.org) (comes with npm) and Bower.
+Install [Node](http://nodejs.org) (comes with npm).
+It's recommended that you also globally install [Component(1)](http://component.io): `npm install -g component`.

 From the repo root, install the project's development dependencies:

 ```
-npm install
-bower install
+make
 ```

-To run the CSS Lint tests:
+To run the CSS Lint tests and build the front-end development bundle:

 ```
-npm test
+make test
 ```

-Open `test.html` in a browser to ensure each visual test is passing.
+Basic visual tests are in `test.html`.

 ## Browser support